- Client:U.S. Army Corps of Engineers

 In traditional dam construction, a temporary cofferdam is built to keep water away from the site.
 In an innovative approach, the Washington Group-Alberici joint venture (WGA) is constructing the Olmsted Dam without a cofferdam by driving pilings into the river bottom to form a foundation.
 WGA then places precast concrete sections on the foundation to construct the dam “in the wet.”
 This “in the wet” method has less impact on the riverbed.

-WGA is utilizing a concrete batch plant adjacent to the river to make 47 concrete shells, the largest of which will weigh in excess of 2,700 tons.
-The shells, approximately 75 feet wide, 75 feet long and 75 feet tall, are lifted by a 5,100-ton gantry crane to the river's edge.
+WGA is utilizing an onsite concrete batch plant to make 47 concrete shells, the largest of which will weigh in excess of 2,700 tons.
+The shells are approximately 125 feet wide, 125 feet long, and range in height from 30 to 75 feet.
+They are lifted by a 5,100-ton gantry crane and moved to a skidway where they are then transported to the river's edge.
 From there, a catamaran barge transports the shells out into the river where they are lowered into place.

 Once the shells are set, concrete is pumped into the area under the shells to form a continuous bond between the foundation and the shells.